DavesCodeMusings/raspberry-cobbler/docs/phase5.md

 ## USB attached Ethernet considerations

-At this point, you may be tempted to add a line in rcS for `ifup eth0`, but I will tell you now it won't work.
+At this point, you may be tempted to add a line in rcS for `ifup eth0`, but let me share another spoiler...it won't work.
 You'll see an error in the boot messages, like the one shown below.

 ```
 ip: can't find device 'eth0'